monoknot/loaded-q3a/readme.md

 Loaded Q3A is packed full of goodies, all of which can be individually configured and tuned to your taste.
-Please refer to "readme-config.txt" for a description of the additional functionality
+Please refer to "readme-config.txt" for a description of the additional functionality.

 QVM vs DLL